groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/java/table/pptx.en.md

       content: |
         ```java {style=abap}
-        // Use this tag in your template to create a barcode in the output document
+        // Use these tags in a table row placeholder within your template
+        // <<foreach [c in ds]>>
+        // <<[c.Client]>><<[c.Manager]>><<[c.Price]>>
-        // <<barcode [barcode_expression] -barcode_type>>
+        // <</foreach>>

-        // Set the file path for the template
+        // Define the path to the template file
-        String template = "barcode_template.pdf";
+        String template = "table_template.pptx";

-        // Fetch data from your source
+        // Load data from your chosen source
         DataSourceInfo data
-            = new DataSourceInfo(GetData(), "label");
+            = new DataSourceInfo(GetData(), "ds");

-        // Save the updated document with the barcode
+        // Save the output file with the table populated
         DocumentAssembler asm = new DocumentAssembler();
-        asm.AssembleDocument(template, "result.pdf", data);
+        asm.AssembleDocument(template, "result.pptx", data);
         ```

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Build documents using data-powered templates"
+  title: "Create documents with data-filled tables"
-  description: "GroupDocs.Assembly for Java simplifies document creation across popular file types.
-Use templates to add charts, tables, lists, links, images, and barcodes seamlessly."
+  description: "GroupDocs.Assembly for Java makes it simple to automate table creation in your documents.
+It also supports adding elements like charts, lists, and images using templates."
-  image: "/img/assembly/features_barcode.webp" # 500x500 px
+  image: "/img/assembly/features_table.webp" # 500x500 px
-  image_description: "Features of GroupDocs.Assembly"
+  image_description: "Main Features of GroupDocs.Assembly"
   features:
     # feature loop
-    - title: "Generate reports using business data"
+    - title: "Generate reports from multiple data formats"
-      content: "The API populates documents with data from formats like JSON, XML, and CSV efficiently and accurately."
+      content: "The API works seamlessly with JSON, XML, CSV, and other formats to fill tables in your documents with organized data."

     # feature loop
-    - title: "Visualize data with built-in elements"
+    - title: "Present information visually"
-      content: "GroupDocs.Assembly supports native elements like tables, charts, and lists, along with text, links, images, and real-time barcode generation."
+      content: "GroupDocs.Assembly helps you build professional tables, lists, and charts, as well as insert links, text, and images, for a polished look."

     # feature loop
-    - title: "Insert data where you need it"
+    - title: "Place table content with precision"
-      content: "With LINQ-based templates, you can place data precisely, use loops to add arrays, and customize formatting such as color programmatically."
+      content: "Use flexible LINQ-based syntax to add rows and columns dynamically.
+Customize appearance, such as font styles and colors, programmatically."

     # feature loop
-    - title: "Wide compatibility with file types"
+    - title: "Compatible with multiple formats"
-      content: "Handle files like MS Office documents, PDFs, HTML, OpenOffice, and emails.
-You can also merge one document into another."
+      content: "Work with MS Office, OpenOffice, PDF, HTML, and more.
+Merge tables into any supported file format effortlessly."

   code_samples_ext:
     # code sample ext loop
-    - title: "How to create a barcode dynamically"
+    - title: "Dynamically create a data-filled table"
       content: |
-        This example shows how to dynamically generate and add a barcode to a PDF document.
+        This example shows how to populate a table in a PPTX document using dynamic input data.
       code:
         title: "Java"
         content: |
           ```java {style=abap}
-          // Prepare a template with a barcode placeholder
+          // Design a template with a placeholder for the table
-          // <<barcode [barcode_expression] -barcode_type>>
+          // <<foreach [c in items]>> <<[c.Client]>><<[c.Manager]>>
+          //  <<[c.Price]>> <</foreach>>

-          // Set the path to your template file
+          // Set the template file location
-          String template = "barcode_template.pdf";
+          String template = "table_template.pptx";

-          // Load data from a specific source
+          // Load data from your preferred source
-          CsvDataSource data_csv =
+          JsonDataSource data_json =
-              new CsvDataSource("Barcode Labels.csv",
-              new CsvDataLoadOptions(true));
+            new JsonDataSource("Items.json");

-          // Build a data source object with the necessary data
+          // Prepare a data object containing the necessary fields
           DataSourceInfo data
-              = new DataSourceInfo(data_csv, "label");
+              = new DataSourceInfo(data_json, "items");

           // Create an instance of DocumentAssembler
           DocumentAssembler asm = new DocumentAssembler();

-          // Customize barcode settings
-          asm.BarcodeSettings.Resolution = 1200;
-          asm.BarcodeSettings.BaseYDimension = 5f;

-          // Save the updated document with the barcode
+          // Save the document with the table populated
-          asm.AssembleDocument(template, "result.pdf", data);
+          asm.AssembleDocument(template, "result.pptx", data);
           ```
         platform: "java"
         copy_title: "Copy"